verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 #### Istio ingress and routing for multiple WebLogic domains

-Multiple `Gateway` resources use the same Istio ingress gateway service.
-Verrazzano creates a single `Gateway` and `VirtualService` per `IngressTrait` specified on the OAM Component.
+Multiple Gateway resources use the same Istio ingress gateway service.
+Verrazzano creates a single Gateway and VirtualService per IngressTrait specified on the OAM Component.

 ### Istio authorization policy

-The Istio `AuthorizationPolicy` resource specifies access controls for WebLogic pods, other pods in the application, the Ingress gateway, and Prometheus.
+The Istio AuthorizationPolicy resource specifies access controls for WebLogic pods, other pods in the application, the Ingress gateway, and Prometheus.

-Example Istio authorization policy
+Example Istio authorization policy:
 {{< clipboard >}}

 ```yaml